seqyuan/trackcell/docs/source/examples.rst

 Jupyter Notebooks
 -----------------

-Example notebooks are available in the `notebooks/` directory.
+Example notebooks are available below.
 These notebooks can be viewed directly in the documentation or downloaded for interactive use.

 Colon Cancer Demo
 ~~~~~~~~~~~~~~~~~